dylanbrandtner/CarND-Advanced-Lane-Lines-P4/README.md

 ### Improving the Pipeline

 When viewing the above results, two major things became clear:
-1. The current thresholding operations resulted in too noisy of an image for the lane finding operation, and prominent road imperfections were often mistaken for lanes.
+1. The current thresholding operations resulted in too noisy of an image for the lane finding operation, and prominent road imperfections or vertical shadows were often mistaken for lanes.
-2. Mistakes in the lane finding pipeline caused major disruptions in the resulting image and the video pipeline struggled to recover from these
+2. Mistakes in the lane finding pipeline caused major disruptions in the pipeline, and it struggled to ever recover from these

 #### 1. Improving the thresholds